-- is an Australian public company and licensed provider of financial services in Australia; a) - as at 31 December 2022, had 181 staff in Australia (it also utilises the support of a b) wide range of staff employed by affiliate companies within BlackRock, Inc including, but not limited to, offices in India, the United States, Hong Kong and Singapore); and - does not currently own or control any entity which has a consolidated annual revenue c) of at least AUD\$100 million.
+- a) is an Australian public company and licensed provider of financial services in Australia; - as at 31 December 2023, had 174 employees in Australia (it also utilises the support of a wide range of staff employed by affiliate companies within BlackRock, Inc including, but not limited to, offices in India, the United States, Hong Kong and Singapore); and - c) does not currently own or control any entity which has a consolidated annual revenue of at least AUD\$100 million.

 BlackRock Australia is a financial services company offering investment services and solutions to a range of institutional investors, financial professionals and individuals in Australia and New Zealand.
 Our purpose is to help more and more people experience financial well-being.
-In pursuit of this, a focus on long-term sustainability is embedded across our business.
-From integrating environmental, social and governance (ESG) practices into our investment processes to creating positive social impact by serving communities in Australia, we are dedicated to helping clients, employees, shareholders and communities achieve longterm, financial well-being.
+We focus on the long-term sustainability of BlackRock to continue delivering value to our clients, employees, and the broader community.
+By integrating environmental, social and governance (ESG) practices into our investment processes in line with client preferences, and creating a positive social impact by serving communities in Australia, we are dedicated to helping our clients, employees, shareholders and communities achieve financial well-being.